Updated on: Apr 21st, 2025

 The tax payable by individuals earning over Rs 10 lakh a year is a whopping Rs 1,12,500 plus 30% of the income over Rs 10 lakh.
 Akash did not make any other investments apart from the compulsory EPF contribution of Rs 21,600 last year.
 As a result, he could save only Rs 6,740 in taxes last year.

 Section 80C is the most popular section in the Income Tax Act, 1961.
 It provides provisions for taxpayers to save up to Rs 46,800 a year in taxes.
-Section 80C covers several tax-saving investment options, and investors can choose to invest in any of the options under Section 80C to avail the deduction of up to Rs 46,800 a year.
-The best tax-saving option under Section 80C is equity-linked savings scheme (ELSS).
+Section 80C covers several tax-saving investment options, and investors can choose to invest in any of the options to avail of the deduction of up to Rs 46,800 a year.
+The best tax-saving option under Section 80C is the equity-linked savings scheme (ELSS).
 It is an equity-oriented mutual fund scheme, offering the dual benefit of tax-saving and wealth growth.

 Apart from ELSS, you can invest in government savings schemes such as Public Provident Fund (PPF), National Savings Certificate (NSC), tax-saving FDs, and so on.
 Cumulative investments in these options will provide deductions of up to Rs 1.5 lakh.
 You can also claim deductions towards your payments made towards children’s school tuition fee and home loan principal repayment under Section 80C.